-At any point after receipt of a report of bullying or retaliation, or during or after an investigation, if the principal, assistant principal, or designee has a reasonable basis to believe that the incident may involve criminal conduct, the principal, assistant principal, or designee will notify the local law enforcement agency.
+Subject to state regulations, at any point after receipt of a report of bullying or retaliation, or during or after an investigation, if the Principal, Associate Principal, or designee has a reasonable basis to believe that the incident may involve criminal conduct, the Principal, Associate Principal, or designee will notify the local law enforcement agency.
 In addition, if an incident of bullying or retaliation occurs on school grounds and involves a former student under the age of 21 who is no longer enrolled in a local school district, charter school, non-public school, approved private day or residential school or collaborative school, the Superintendent of Schools or designee will notify local law enforcement if s/he believes that criminal charges may be pursued.

-5. Reporting to Administrator of Another School District or School
+5. Reporting to administrator of Another School District or School